Porgramming-Hero-web-course/batch-4-assignment-1-Artreeus/blog-3.md

 #### Use Case:
 Use the `in` operator for objects with unique properties in a union, especially when working with simpler, property-based checks.

-## When to Use Type Guards

-Type Guards are necessary when:

-1. Handling Union Types: When you have union types, Type Guards allow you to safely access properties or methods by ensuring the variable is of the correct type.
-2. Working with Classes: Use Type Guards to determine the specific instance of a class in cases where multiple classes share a parent.
-3. Complex Data Structures: When working with interfaces or other custom types, Type Guards ensure each type’s properties and methods are accessed correctly.
-4. Improving Code Readability: Type Guards clarify type logic, making it easier for others to read and understand how data is handled.